Random936/divideandconquer/readme.txt

 USING THE PROGRAM

 Using the program itself is fairly simple.
 The only arguments are user file, rule file, and wordlist output file.
 These are specified by '--user', '--rule', and '--wordlist' followed by the argument.
 Both the rule and wordlist argument are not required, as their defaults are 'rules.txt', and 'wordlist.txt'.
+The last optional argument is '--template' which allows you to create a rule using an example first and lastname.

 CREATING RULE FILES